abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ![Screenshot (2108)](https://user-images.githubusercontent.com/120498080/208255165-9b0db85a-5aba-4444-856b-27b6209a2e3e.png)
 - Finally go to Run and run the Post Implementation Timing Simulation and it will give the same output as before.
 #### Post Implementation Timing Simulation
+- This simulation output waveform should match with the Behavioral Simulation output waveform.
 ![Screenshot (2107)](https://user-images.githubusercontent.com/120498080/208255251-dbd75711-772e-4476-9f44-7c2eff15a031.png)

 **NOTE**